 On one hand, it’s making us more aware of what we’re putting into our bodies, which is helping us develop better eating habits.
 It’s shining a light on the ‘social’ aspect of eating, which is never a bad thing.
 Also, it keeps us informed about current food trends, and which restaurants we should check out next.

-On the other hand, social media makes us realise food is more than just a means of survival.
+Social media can show that food is more than just a means of survival.
 It highlights the way food functions in people’s lives, reflects their self-image, background, and health and fitness habits.
-But being constantly bombarded with the eating routines of others can sometimes be too much, and can even cause us to feel shameful or envious at times.
+However, being constantly bombarded with the eating routines of others can lead to a negative relationship with food and can even cause us to feel shameful or envious at times.

 How technology encourages healthy cooking

-Instead of spending hours and hours sorting through information online, apps such as Fooducate can do the hard yards for you.
+Instead of spending hours and hours sorting through information online, apps such as Fooducate and Easy Diet Diary can do the hard yards for you.
 Apps such as this allow you to scan any item in a grocery store to get a breakdown of ingredients and calories, and a list of healthier options.

 For those lacking in health knowledge, apps such as Health IQ will give you access to a bank of knowledge on topics such as food allergies, childhood health, and portion control.
 Then there are apps such as Paprika, Mealime, and Mealboard that can help you plan, shop, cook, and even suggest a variety of simple, healthy meals.